Roland-Hufnagel/Roland-Hufnagel/README.md

 # Welcome to my github
 My name is Roland Hufnagel and I am a student in Web Development @neuefische.de.
-My interests are - next to coding - Rock'n'Roll Music, Photography and vintage things.
+My interests are - next to coding - Rock'n'Roll Music, Playing Guitar, Photography and vintage things.

 ## Skills I am learning and my learning progress